SamAsEnd/SamAsEnd.github.io/_posts/2017-08-22-my-first-blog-post.md

 Plus I can create a list of my upcoming posts as a reminder

 In the coming week, I probably write about
-   [ ] Blogging on GitHub with Jekyll
+ - Blogging on GitHub with Jekyll
-   [ ] LaTex and Markdown
+ - LaTex and Markdown
-   [ ] Two or more factor authentication, 3D passwords, and one time passwords
+ - Two or more factor authentication, 3D passwords, and one time passwords

-But I think this is enough for today.
+Stay tuned, but I think this is enough for today.

 Ciao